 - Size: 5MB

-Our broadcasting page adds speaker inputs in layouts that currently cannot be rearranged.
+Our web-based production tool page adds speaker inputs in layouts that currently cannot be rearranged.
 Below are details for the space available for a background image outside of those inputs (e.g. for showing your event’s hashtag or organization’s logo, or building a frame around the inputs).
 Note that scenes with one speaker will fill the entire screen.

 Two speakers will take up the middle portion of the screen side by side, giving you up to 271 pixels above and below the sources to work with.